-- You will be redirected towards official site of Code::Blocks.
-And on the very top we can see downloads section.
+- You will be redirected towards the official site of Code::Blocks.
+On the very top, we can see the downloads section.
 Click on download the binary release.

-- Scroll down the next page you get after clicking Binary release and click for applicable OS (Here we choose for windows).
+- Scroll down to the next page you get after clicking Binary release and click for applicable OS (Here we choose for Windows).

 - As soon as you click the link, the file will start to download on your system.
 Now, go to downloads on your system, and click on the downloaded file.